chicheongweng/kotlin-spring-boot-angular/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Swagger UI

+Navigate to `http://localhost:4200/assets/swagger-ui/index.html` to access swagger doc.

+## Generating Pet objects in the backend

+Navigate to `http://localhost:4200/get` to trigger Pet objects generated in the backend.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).